steinbergmedia/vst3_dev_portal/src/.vst3_tutorials/dataexchange-tutorial/README.md

 When it is filled with 1 second of audio data we send the block with `dataExchange->sendCurrentBlock()` and directly acquire a new block afterwards.

-Finally we need to copy back the input audio buffers to the output audio buffers.
+Finally, we need to copy back the input audio buffers to the output audio buffers.
 The whole method looks like this then:

 ```c++